helenaferdy/helenaferdy.github.io/_posts/2023-07-18-alert-telegram.md

     ghcr.io/janw/alertmanager-telegram:edge
 ```

-> -d will make it run in the background, --rm will remove the container when it's stopped <br>
 > Use your own chat-id and bot-id from the telegram bot that you have created

 <br>

-Run this to check if the container is running
+Lastly, run this command to check if the container is running

 ```shell
 sudo docker ps